dylandotjava/dylandotjava/README.md

 #### [Server Plugins (in heavy development)](https://github.com/ServerPlugins)
 * ServerPlugins is a (soon to be) public Open-Source minecraft plugin hub.
 * I'm making an ultra-light-weight all-in-one style plugin for staff utility,
-* A MySQL Economy, Placeholder handlers, Title supports, etc etc. Possibilities are pretty much endless.
+* A MySQL Economy that asynchronously uses an external API for getting/setting
+* Full PlaceHolder support for all parts of any ServerPlugin